MicrosoftDocs/msteams-docs/msteams-platform/bots/build-a-bot.md

 # Let's build a bot

-Building a bot app involves various phases, from initial concept to final deployment.
-This article gives you a quick overview of your options to get started.
-It walks you through building a basic bot app and then shows you how to level it up to an AI bot.
+When deciding how to develop your bot, it's important to know your options.
+You need to choose between an AI-enabled bot or a conventional one.
+This article gives a quick overview to help you start.
+It shows you how to build a basic bot app and then enhance it into a custom engine agent.

 ## Choose the tools and platforms